 • Any other issues or worries the expectant mother has.

 What is a pregnancy health exam?

 This is a health exam which an expectant mother undergoes while pregnant, and pregnancy health exams held at medical institutions which have a contract with Kobe city are eligible for financial assistance.
-This is carried out 14 times, with assistance funds 98,000 yen. (*The number and amounts of financial assistance vary for different prefectures.)
-Pregnancy health exam financial assistance coupon books are issued at ward offices together with the maternity record book.
-The assistance coupon book contains fourteen 5000 yen coupons for general examinations, five 2000yen couples and eighteen 1000 yen couples for other examinations.
+Financial support of up to 120,000 yen is provided per person. (*The number and amounts of financial assistance vary for different prefectures.)
+A Pregnancy Health Check-up Coupon Book will be given to you at your local ward office alongside your maternity record book.
+The contents of the check-up coupon book are as follows: fourteen 5,000 yen coupons for basic checkups, one Blood Test Coupon ① (maximum 15,000 yen), one Blood Test Coupon ② (maximum 4,000 yen), one Blood Test Coupon ③ (maximum 3000 yen), four Ultrasound/Other Test ① coupons (maximum 3,000 yen), eight Ultrasound/Other Test ② coupons (maximum 2,000 yen).
 (If the exams are carried out at medical facilities outside of Hyogo prefecture, a portion of the costs can be recompensed later.)
 It is important for expectant mothers to pay sufficient care to their health while pregnant.
 There are a variety of conditions including anemia, pregnancy hypertension and gestational diabetes which can have an effect on the expectant mother's body and the development of the unborn child.
 All expectant mothers should undergo pregnancy medical exams to ensure the health of both mother and child before birth.